 Arrival at the airport:

-If you can, get a local sim do you’ve got WiFi etc.
+If you can, get a local sim so you’ve got WiFi etc. If there isn’t one, airports normally have WiFi for free anyway.

 Planning the day: